Skip to main content

 int abs(int x) asm "ABS";

-Computes the absolute value of the integer x.
+Computes the absolute value of x.